Brittany's Blog: Al Shearer and 5 Life-Changing Shows

 Why make a movie like this?
 "I was kind of looking at everything falling apart at the seams, watching the big banks and corporations walk over the little guy," Al told me during a recent interview.
 "Kind of wanting to see change and see people take a stand.
 I wanted to shake people up and make them away in a comedic way.
 Enjoy this crazy world we live in but most importantly laugh at it."

 So he decided to run for President, even if it meant crashing the Iowa straw poll, or acting as a faux debt collector trying to repossess people's cars.
+He wanted to see just what the heck was going on here.
 "I loved talking to each of the possible different parties, just to see their stance and take on life and politics, and just some of the outlandish things they would say," he said.
 "What they thought they could do to sway me to their side.
 The Tea Party guy was just kind of all over the place.

 "Even talking to the actual candidates at the straw poll, you could tell they were robots," he added with a laugh.
 "We were at Michele Bachmann's rally and she was talking about something that had nothing to do with anything and people were just cheering her on."